apache/nifi/nifi-extension-bundles/nifi-gcp-bundle/nifi-gcp-processors/src/main/resources/docs/org.apache.nifi.processors.gcp.credentials.service.GCPCredentialsControllerService/additionalDetails.md

 ### 2. Authorize the workload identity principal for Google Cloud resources

-The STS-issued access token represents the workload identity principal itself.
+When **Target Service Account** is left blank, the STS-issued access token represents the workload identity principal itself.
 Grant IAM roles to that identity on projects or specific resources:

 ```bash
 # Project scoped